bottlelee/ansible-elk-deploy/README.md

 * CentOS 7

 ## Requirements
 1. On ubuntu 16.04 LTS(xenial), you have to install `python-minimal` before ansible python scripts could be run on it remotely.
-1. It's better if you have Internet access on this computer. otherwise, you need to download packages manually and copy into relate directories.
+Or, you need to add the ubuntu xenial servers into group 'ubuntu' of file 'hosts', to make sure python3 is the default python command, for a ubuntu xenial server which bare install and without internet connect.

 ## Steps ##
 1. Copy `hosts-example` to `hosts`, and edit it base on your real environment.
+1. Run `ansible-playbook 00-download.yml`
-1. `ansible-playbook env_init.yml`
+1. Run `ansible-playbook 01-env_init.yml`
-1. `ansible-playbook deploy_consul.yml`
+1. Run `ansible-playbook 02-deploy_consul.yml`
-1. `ansible-playbook deploy_elasticsearch.yml`
+1. Run `ansible-playbook 03-deploy_elasticsearch.yml`
-1. `ansible-playbook deploy_kibana.yml`
+1. Run `ansible-playbook 04-deploy_kibana.yml`
-1. `ansible-playbook deploy_logstash.yml`
+1. Run `ansible-playbook 05-deploy_logstash.yml`
-1. `ansible-playbook deploy_beats.yml`
+1. Run `ansible-playbook 06-deploy_beats.yml`
-1. `ansible-playbook deploy_monit.yml`
+1. Run `ansible-playbook 07-deploy_monit.yml`

 ## Maintain
 ### Upgrade